Jdka1/HandWaveHMI/README.md

 - Move Mouse: Move hand around with your index finger and thumb out 👆
 - Click: While your hand is in the 'Move Mouse' position, move your thumb towards your index finger to click 🖱️

-Due to the speed of the object detection being slow, the mouse moving capapilities are slightly limited.
+Due to the speed of the object detection being slow, the mouse moving capabilities are slightly limited.

 ## Training